pmorelli92/bunnify/README.md

 **Built-in event metadata handling:** The library automatically handles event metadata, including correlation IDs and other important details.

-**Minimal dependencies:** Bunnify is built on top of `github.com/rabbitmq/amqp091-go`, which means that it doesn't add any unnecessary dependencies to your project.
+**Minimal dependencies:** Bunnify is built on top of `github.com/rabbitmq/amqp091-go`.
+That and `github.com/google/uuid` are the only dependencies this library is using.

 ## Motivation